devopzilla/devx-docs/docs/extending-devx.md

 ## Writing tests for transformers

-You can write unit tests for transformers to make sure no breakin changes are introduced as your platform evovles.
+You can write unit tests for transformers to make sure no breaking changes are introduced as your platform evolves.

 ```cue
 package main